 Like plastics, there are several categories of topwater lures and prop baits, which could have one or two props.
 Additionally, walking baits like the Zara Spook and continuous moving baits like a Whopper Plopper or buzz bait.
 These lures have been out for years and seem never to die.
 Many cases make major comebacks like the Whopper Plopper.

 Berkley fishing brought back the plopper, and it’s been a big hit.
 Why you ask, people love fishing lures where they can visually see the strike.

 Why are these lures fun to use?
 The hook-up percentage is horrible.
 The number of bites you get verse the fish you catch is meager compared to a Senko.
 Another negative is that most of these lures have exposed hooks, in many cases, treble hooks.
-Open hooks get hung on timber, grass, lily pads, etc. So experience is needed to fish them around cover; if not, you need to work them in relatively open water.
+Open hooks get hung on timber, grass, lily pads, etc. So experience is needed to fish them around cover; if not, you must work them in relatively open water.

-One prop is going to make a minor disturbance, then two props.
+One prop is going to make a minor disturbance, then two mounts.
 Typically, but not always, you work the twin-prop baits slower than the single prop.
 These baits are some of the easier new uses to learn to use.